Senior Lecturer

 2000 - Bachelor of Science majoring in Animal, Environmental & Plant Biology, Flinders University

-I am the topic coordinator for STEM2005 - Innovation in STEM, which prepares students for scientific research and communicating findings with a wide audience.
+I am the topic coordinator for STEM2005 - Science Applied, which prepares students for scientific research and communicating findings with a wide audience.

-I am also the Academic Integrity Officer for the College of Science & Engineering (Natural Sciences), assisting staff and students with academic integrity matters across the college.
+I am the Senior Academic Integrity Officer for the College of Science & Engineering, assisting staff and students with academic integrity matters across the college.

 I am interested in increasing the scientific literacy of all students and the wider community.
 I am focused on delivering quality teaching in the College of Science & Engineering and I am particulary interested in engaging students in their first year at Flinders University.